Featured Grantee: Travelers Aid Society of Greater New Orleans

 Southeastern Louisiana University Foundation

 Southeastern Louisiana University Foundation serves as a catalyst to transform lives by uniting generosity and vision, one relationship at a time.
 Its purpose is to stand as a constant partner to Southeastern that focuses its efforts on harnessing the value from strong external relationships in order to bring greater support and funding for the advancement of the University.
-The University recently launched a graduate program in Population Health Management to support a dynamic healthcare industry.

 Start Corporation